lakshmankumar12/nixPowerToolNotes/misc_tools.md

 gdrive about

 # ls the root drive - note default is 30 items.. use -m <100> to list 100
-gdrive list
+gdrive files list

 # ls a particular dir - get id of parent
-gdrive list --query " 'IdOfTheParentFolder' in parents"
+gdrive files list --query " 'IdOfTheParentFolder' in parents"

 # general find by name
-gdrive list --query "name contains 'temp'"
+gdrive files list --query "name contains 'temp'"

 #download
-gdrive download <id>
+gdrive files download <id>

 #info on file, path where it is..
 gdrive info <id>